Australian National Botanic Gardens re-opens to visitors. Read more

 Join the fun from January to December through a wealth of activities showcasing this important national institution in the heart of Canberra during our golden anniversary, with more than two dozen events, activities and exhibitions featuring music, cinema, light shows, food, wildlife and art.

 The Gardens supports a living collection of more than 70,000 plants.
-The collection features over 6,000 species and represents nearly one-third of Australia’s known native plants.
+The collection features over 4,300 species and represents nearly one-fifth of Australia’s known native plants.

 The Australian National Botanic Gardens was officially opened in October 1970 by Prime Minister John Gorton, known at the time as the Canberra Botanic Gardens.